ncatlab/nlab-content/pages/1041.md

 **Mitchell's Embedding Theorem**: Every small abelian category admits a [[full functor|full]], [[faithful functor|faithful]] and [[exact functor|exact]] functor to the category $R Mod$ for some ring $R$.

-**Proof**: See the [Wikipedia article](http://en.wikipedia.org/wiki/Mitchell%27s_embedding_theorem) for the idea of the proof.
+**Proof**:
+This result can be found as Theorem 7.34 on page 150 of Peter Freyd's book [Abelian Categories](http://www.emis.de/journals/TAC/reprints/articles/3/tr3.pdf#page=176).
+His terminology is a bit outdated, in that he calls an abelian category "fully abelian" if admits a full and faithful exact functor to a category of $R$-modules.
+See also the [Wikipedia article](http://en.wikipedia.org/wiki/Mitchell%27s_embedding_theorem) for the idea of the proof.

 We can also characterize which abelian categories _are_ equivalent to a category of $R$-modules:

 **Theorem**: Let $C$ be an abelian category.
 If $C$ has all [[small category|small]] [[coproducts]] and has a [[compact object|compact]] [[projective object| projective]] [[generator]], then $C \simeq R Mod$ for some ring $R$.
 In fact, in this situation we can take $R = C(x,x)^{op}$ where $x$ is any compact projective generator.
 Conversely, if $C \simeq R Mod$, then $C$ has all small coproducts and $x = R$ is a compact projective generator.

 **Proof**:
+This theorem, minus the explicit description of $R$, can be found as Exercise F on page 103 of Peter Freyd's book [Abelian Categories](http://www.emis.de/journals/TAC/reprints/articles/3/tr3.pdf#page=132).
-The first part of this theorem can be found as Prop.
+The first part of this theorem can also be found as Prop.
 2.1.7. of Victor Ginzburg's [Lectures on noncommutative geometry](http://arxiv.org/PS_cache/math/pdf/0506/0506603v1.pdf#page=4).
 Conversely, it is easy to see that $R$ is a compact projective generator of $R Mod$.
-The whole theorem, minus the explicit description of $R$, can be found as Exercise F on page 103 of Peter Freyd's book [Abelian Categories](http://www.emis.de/journals/TAC/reprints/articles/3/tr3.pdf#page=132).

 Going further, we can try to characterize functors between categories of $R$-modules that come from tensoring with bimodules.
 Here we have

-**Watt's Theorem**:  If $B$ is an an $S-R$-bimodule, the functor
+**Watts' Theorem**:  If $B$ is an an $S-R$-bimodule, the functor

 $$ B \otimes_R - : R Mod \to S Mod $$